jasonpincin/eventuate-chainable/README.md

 following:

 * `produce(data)` - call this to produce `data` from the `eventuate` created by `chainableFactory`.
 Returns reference to context object.
+If the eventuate was destroyed prior to calling this, the data will be dropped.
 * `error(err)` - call this to produce an error from the `eventuate` created by `chainableFactory`.
 This function will insure whatever is passed is wrapped in an `Error` object if it's not already an `instanceof` `Error`.
 Returns a reference to the context object.
+If the eventuate was destroyed prior to calling this, the data will be dropped.
 * `finish()` - call this to signal no more data or errors will be produced.
 It is important to call this, or all future `produce` calls could be buffered.